alexboii/Assignments/README.md

 ##
 ##[ECSE 211 - Design Principles & Methods](http://www.mcgill.ca/study/2016-2017/courses/ECSE-211)

 <i>A course on -- as its name aptly betrays -- design and documentation in which we had to write an exhaustive amount of paperwork, but we also got to build robots using Lego Mindstorm kits and the <a href= http://www.lejos.org/>Lejos API</a>.
-This is the most dreaded course McGill's ECSE department has to offer.</i>
+This is the most dreadful course McGill's ECSE department has to offer.</i>